Pony-House/Client/README.md

 ## Custom App Style
 Would you like to customize your login page to your website?
 Then you can check out some values available in the `config/custom-css.scss` file.

+Replace this value to change the appID: `pony-house-matrix`

 If you would like to edit the homeservers list, you can edit the `config/config.json` file.

 If you want to put a custom name or welcome message for the app, edit the .env file.
 (This will only affect the application within react.)